SERVICE DOG LAW

 • Staff are not required to provide care or food for a service animal.

-California Laws on Psychiatric Service Dogs and Emotional Support Animals in Public Places
+Laws on Psychiatric Service Dogs and Emotional Support Animals in Public Places

-California law requires most public places to admit service dogs and psychiatric service dogs but not emotional support animals.
+law requires most public places to admit service dogs and psychiatric service dogs but not emotional support animals.

-California law allows persons with disabilities to bring trained service dogs and psychiatric service dogs, but not emotional support animals, to all public places.
+In California, the law allows persons with disabilities to bring trained service dogs and psychiatric service dogs, but not emotional support animals, to all public places.
 Several different California laws set out the rights of people with disabilities who use animals to assist them.
 These laws include the Unruh Civil Rights Act, the California Disabled Persons Act (CDPA), and the Fair Employment and Housing Act (FEHA).
 (Federal disability rights laws, such as the Americans with Disabilities Act (ADA), also protect the rights of people who use service dogs and emotional support animals.
 For more information, see our article on federal law regarding service animals.
 When federal and state law differ, whichever one offers greater protection will generally apply.)

 Psychiatric Service Dog Laws for California.

-Which California Laws Protect Assistance Animals and When?
+Which Laws Protect Assistance Animals and When?

-Which California law applies depends on three factors: what kind of animal it is, how the animal helps the disabled individual, and the setting or place involved.
+Which law applies depends on three factors: what kind of animal it is, how the animal helps the disabled individual, and the setting or place involved.

 The California law Service dog meeting emotional support animals.

-Service Dog Defined
+Service Dogs in California Defined

 Second, it is further limited to dogs that are trained to help individuals with their specific requirements.
 So, no animal other than a dog can qualify as a service animal, even if that animal is trained to assist a person with a disability.
 Furthermore, even a dog will not qualify as a service dog if it is not individually trained to help an individual with a disability (in a way that is related to his or her disability).